 (Healthline)

-According to research, a meal is considered rich in a specific B vitamin if it contains at least 20% of the required daily intake (RDI) of that vitamin per serving.
+According to studies on the sources of B vitamins, a meal is considered rich in a specific B vitamin if it contains at least 20% of the required daily intake (RDI) of that vitamin per serving.

 Salmon is a good source of various B vitamins, including thiamine, riboflavin, niacin, pantothenic acid, pyridoxine, and cobalamin.